My DE for teachers

 IntroductionClick the Introduction heading above for more details.

 The My Day page is optimized for teachers and students to see daily information such as class schedules and allows easy posting of items related to the classroom such as homework assignments.
 Teaching schedules for the MS and US will appear on the My Day screen during the school year.

 Less frequently changing information all employees need is available under Resources.

 The toolbar at the top of the page also includes links to commonly used tools such the phone and address directory for students, parents and staff; and pages for your Groups including teams, clubs and advisories.

-The toolbars and the entire site has been designed to work on mobile devices in addition to computers.
+The toolbars and the entire site have been designed to work on mobile devices in addition to computers.
 The interface adjusts to the size of your screen without you needing to scroll left and right much.
 Therefore, the toolbar will sometimes be replaced by a "hamburger" menu icon if the width of your browser or screen does not fit the toolbar.
 Click or tap the hamburger menu icon to navigate.
 On a computer, you can often get the full toolbar to display by making your web browser window occupy the entire screen.

 There is a Recent Activity stream under News.
 This is similar to a Facebook news feed, where new information (such as assignments for students and master calendar events for everyone) and other changes to the D-E website will appear as the information is posted.
 The Recent Activity stream is sorted by date with the latest content at the top so you can easily see what's new at any time.